joshbegley/nyt-latest/README.md

 `The bill, signed by Mayor Eric Adams on Friday, adds weight to the list of characteristics protected from discrimination in areas like employment and housing.`\
 https://nytimes.com/2023/05/26/nyregion/weight-discrimination-law-nyc.html?searchResultPosition=6

-**Conservative Canadians Rethink Choices After Party’s Hard Right Turn**\
+**Hard-Right Turn of Conservatives Forces Canadians to Rethink Choices**\
-`The pandemic took the conservative party in the oil-rich province of Alberta to the hard right.
-An election on Monday is a test of whether its voters, traditionally among the most conservative in Canada, will follow.`\
+`The pandemic took the conservative party in the oil-rich province of Alberta far to the right.
+An election on Monday will test if voters, traditionally among Canada’s most conservative, will follow.`\
 https://nytimes.com/2023/05/26/canada-alberta-election-conservative-party.html?searchResultPosition=7

 **Struggling to Attract Riders, BART Rethinks Its Service Schedule**\